oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 ### A Fully-Structurally-Verified Binomial Heap

 @wasserman_playing_2010, was able to encode all of the structural invariants of the binomial heap *without* indexing by its size.
-I'll be using a similar approach, except I'll leverage some of the newer bells and whistles in GHC: where Wasserman's version used types like this for the numbering:
+I'll be using a similar approach, except I'll leverage some of the newer bells and whistles in GHC.
+Where Wasserman's version used types like this for the numbering:

 ```{.haskell}
 data Zero a = Zero